In this article:

 Edge computing has been used to transform operations and improve safety around the world in areas such as:

-- Reducing traffic congestion Computer vision is used to identify, analyse and optimise traffic.
+- Reducing traffic congestion Computer vision is used to identify, analyze and optimize traffic.
 Cities use its offering to improve traffic flow, decrease traffic congestion-related costs and minimise the time drivers spend in traffic.

 - Monitoring beach safety SightBit’s image-detection application helps spot dangers at beaches, such as rip currents and hazardous ocean conditions, allowing the authorities to enact life-saving procedures.